-The simple fact is that women will not benefit as much from these high calorie mass gainer supplements and will instead put on much more fat than muscle – that’s why female gym-goers should use plain protein power instead.
+The simple fact is that women will not benefit as much from these high-calorie mass gainer supplements and will instead put on much more fat than muscle – that’s why female gym-goers should use plain protein powder instead.

 You have to remember that this is not a pure muscle building supplement, it will also cause you to gain fat!

 When looking at the pros and cons of a good mass gainer – it really comes down to your own goals and needs.

 Can you easily and consistently meet your daily nutritional goals through food alone, or do you need some help with consuming an optimal number of calories?